 In the first part of this series, we laid out a set of principles to help you understand when microservices can be a useful architectural choice.
-We promised follow-up pieces describing each of the factors in more detail.
-In the fourth post of the series, we explore independent scalability.
+In this post, we explore one of those factors, independent scalability, in more detail.

 Let’s take a quick spin in our hot tub time machine and head back to an era before cloud, microservices and serverless computing.
 Servers were homegrown and bespoke, beloved pets if you will.
 When developers requested a server for a new project, it would take weeks or months for it to become available.

 Years ago, one of my peers requested a development database for our architecture team.
 It was never going to hold a lot of data, the database would mostly just act as a repository for some of our artifacts.
 One would think a small, non-production database could be provisioned somewhat quickly.
 Amazingly, it took an entire year for us to get that simple request fulfilled!
 Who knows why this was the case.
 Strange things happen in traditional enterprise IT.
 But I do know that these kinds of delays incentivize a raft of undesirable behavior.

 These extended lead times forced us to make capacity decisions far too early.
 In fact, the very start of a new initiative is when we know the least about what our systems would actually look like under stress.
 So we’d make an educated guess.
 This guess would be based on the worst case scenario.
 Then, we’d double it, and add some buffer.
 (Plus a little more just in case.)

 Back in the day, at the start of a project, we’d try to address the age old question: How much capacity do you need?
 And our response was basically ¯\_(ツ)_/¯ Typically, we'd take the worst case and double it.
 And we would be wrong.
 No one could have predicted this.— Nate Schutta (@ntschutta) May 25, 2018